StratusLab/documentation/users-tutorial/src/main/markdown/04-client-installation.md

     (SL)$ which stratus-copy-config
     ~/env/SL/bin/stratus-copy-config

-All of the StratusLab commands begin with "`stratus-".
+All of the StratusLab commands begin with `stratus-`.
 On systems that support it, you can use tab completion to see all of the available commands.